cordcallahan/Latin102Callahan/translation2.md

 9. William Faulkner’s novel As I lay dying takes its title from an English translation of a single word in Odyssey 11.424.
 In Greek, where participles function very differently from English but similarly to Latin, that word is a present active participle.
 Suggest one or more possible translations of Faulkner’s title into Latin.

-❌?

 C translation

-Deianira, wife of Hercules, could not cross the great river, whose name was Evenus,

-he could not pass, and the centaurum Nessum, who is the son of Ixionis and Nubes asked for help.❌

-After she had been carried up the river automatically uiolare wanted her. ❌

-When Hercules came and Deianria implored his help , he pierced Nexus with his arrows.

-While dying, he knew that the arrows were potent because they were in posion of the Hydra Lerna, he gave his blood to Deinira.❌
+Deianira, wife of Hercules, could not cross the big river, whose name was Evenus, and asked the centaur Nessus, who was the son of Ixion and Nubes, for help.
+When Deianira was being taken through the river, Nessus wanted to rape her.
+When Hercules came to the river and Deianira begged for his help, he pierced Nessus with arrows.
+As Nessus was dying, since he knew that the arrows had great power, he gave his blood to Deienira and said that it was a love potion.